Audio/MIDI multitrack recording software

 Touch / Pen button

-In 'Pen with touch scrolling' mode the pen works slightly different (compared to the regular pen behavior), so it nicely matches the touchscreen mode.
-Most notably, resizing notes in the piano roll editor works similar to the touchscreen behavior.
+In "Pen with touch scrolling" mode, the pen behaves slightly differently compared to the standard pen mode to better match the touchscreen interaction style.
+Most notably, resizing notes in the piano roll editor works similarly to the touchscreen method.

-Tip: you can disable the Surface's Windows Button (in the bezel) using the Surface app in order to avoid pressing it accidentally.
+Tip: you can disable the Surface's Windows button (in the bezel) using the Surface app to avoid pressing it accidentally.